coast-team/collaborative-editing-generic-log/README.md

 ### creation

-- documentTitle: The title of the document.
+- documentId: The identifier of the document.

 ###  localDeletion and localInsertion